zzarif/Multilabel-Scifi-Tags-Classifier/README.md

 ## Model Deployment
 The compressed model was deployed to HuggingFace Spaces Gradio App.
 The implementation can be found in [deployment](deployment) folder or [here](https://huggingface.co/spaces/zzarif/StackExchange-Scifi-Tags-Classifier).

 ![SE Scifi Tags Classifier](deployment/hf_model_deployed.png)

+## Web Deployment
+Deployed a Flask App that takes scifi and fantasy questions as input and shows the relevant tags associated with the question.
+The webapp is live [here](https://stackexchange-scifi-tags-classifier.vercel.app/).

 ## Build from Source
 1. Clone the repo